KDOC, KBI investigating after inmate dies at El Dorado Correctional Facility

 EL DORADO, Kan.
-(KSNW) — The Kansas Department of Corrections (KDOC) and the Kansas Bureau of Investigation (KBI) are investigating the death of an inmate at the El Dorado Correctional Facility.
+(KSNW) — The Kansas Department of Corrections and the Kansas Bureau of Investigation are investigating the death of an inmate at the El Dorado Correctional Facility.

 The KDOC states that 42-year-old Erik Lawrence DeLeon, who was serving a 188-month sentence based on convictions in Ford County, Kansas of aggravated robbery and criminal possession of a firearm, died unexpectedly on Friday, January 13.